 - Dogs don’t like hugs as they are unable to move away when they choose to.
 Don’t allow small children to hug a dog tightly.

 - Dog’s really don’t like kissing – teach your child to keep his face well away from the dog’s mouth.
 Always make sure that children and dogs are supervised when together.

 When NEVER to pet a dog

-For safety reasons, your own and the dogs, don’t attempt to stroke a dog who is behind a fence or is chained up.
-In these situations, he is more likely to bite you if you approach him.
-Don’t attempt to pet a dog when he is barking, this is only asking for trouble.
-Remember too, always ask if you can pet someone else’s dog, especially if he is on the lead.
+For safety reasons, your own and the dogs, don’t attempt to Stroke a dog behind a fence or chained up.
+I these situations, he is more likely to bite you if you approach him.
+Please don’t attempt to pet a dog when he is barking.
+T is only asking for trouble.
+R member, too, always ask if you can pet someone else’s dog, especially if he is on the lead.
 It’s not only good manners, but it will also keep you safe too.